slowtick/slowtick.github.io/pages/az-appgw-timeouts.md

 ### Timeouts in Azure App Service (applicationHost)

 Azure App Services (including Mobile apps, Web apps, Logic apps, and others) typically run latest version of Internet Information Services (IIS 10) tweaked for Azure.
 Some of the basic settings for this IIS instance could be configured via [Azure Portal - App Service blade](https://portal.azure.com/).
+Timeout settings in Application Host level (`<system.applicationHost>`) can be configured via below means.

 ## `connectionTimeout` in `system.applicationHost/webLimits` of `applicationHost.config`

 The [`webLimits`](https://www.iis.net/configreference/system.applicationhost/weblimits#005) element in `applicationHost.config` specifies a default connection time out of 2 minutes.
-This setting could not be changed directly as Azure App Service does not allow to edit `applicationHost.config` file, instead supports a mechanism called XML Document Transform (XDT) which allows to append/update values to the default `applicationHost.config` files.
+This setting could not be changed directly in the `applicationHost.config` file as Azure App Service does not allow to edit the file, instead supports a mechanism called XML Document Transform (XDT) which allows to append/update values to the default `applicationHost.config` files.

-The App Service merges the default `applicationHost.config` and the user defined file `applicationHost.xdt` and uses the merged file for configuration.
+The App Service merges the default `applicationHost.config` and the user defined file `applicationHost.xdt` and uses the merged file for its configuration.
 Following XML content can set the `connectionTimeout of webLimits` to 5 minutes.
 Note - this XDT content need to be uploaded to the file path `D:\home\site\applicationHost.xdt` on the App Service instance.

 {% highlight xml %}
 <?xml version="1.0"?>